 *** NEW ***

 The BIOAg program at the Center for Sustaining Agriculture and Natural Resources is now accepting proposals for FY21.

 The goal of the BIOAg solicitation is to engage WSU faculty to advance the development, understanding, and use of biologically-intensive, organic and sustainable agriculture in Washington State.
 BIOAg funding can be requested for three purposes: to stimulate new research initiatives, to augment existing research to address critical gaps, and to move existing, game-changing research out into the real world.

+Please note that there is a new emphasis for FY21 RFP focused on addressing the social dimension of sustainability.
+This includes a new section on the application form that all PI’s must address relating to how your proposed project may impact the social dimension of sustainability.
 Please read the RFP and application forms carefully; changes have been made from prior solicitations.
 The RFP is available on our BIOAg Grant Program page.

 Associate in Research